ReactionMechanismGenerator/RMG-Py/CONTRIBUTING.md

 * The live version of the documentation is hosted on the `gh-pages` branch which is updated upon pushes to the `main` branch of RMG-Py.

-* To add new documentation, create or modify `.rst` (reStructuredText) files under the `documentation` directory.
+* To add new documentation, create or modify `.rst` (reStructuredText) files under the `documentation` directory and create a PR to push to `main`.
 For a primer on how to write `.rst` markup, please [check out the Sphinx documentation.](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html)

 * Please test the documentation on a local build (e.g., via `make html` in the `documentation` directory) before pushing changes.